-We have agreed to issue warrants to Kingswood Capital Market, division of Benchmark Investments, Inc., as representative of the underwriters, upon the closing of this offering, which entitle it to purchase up to 5% of the total number of shares of Common Stock being sold in this offering (the "Underwriter Warrants").
+We have agreed to issue warrants to EF Hutton, division of Benchmark Investments, LLC, as representative of the underwriters, upon the closing of this offering, which entitle it to purchase up to 5% of the total number of shares of Common Stock being sold in this offering (the "Underwriter Warrants").
 The exercise price of the warrants is equal to 100% of the offering price of the Common Stock offered hereby.
 The Underwriter Warrants will be exercisable at any time and from time to time, in whole or in part, during the four and a half-year period commencing six months from the effective date of this offering.
 The Underwriter Warrants shall not be redeemable.
 The Underwriter Warrants and the shares of Common Stock underlying the warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA.
 The Underwriter Warrants may not be sold, transferred, assigned, pledged or hypothecated or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities for a period of 180 days following the effective date of the registration for this offering, except that they may be assigned, in whole or in part, to any officer or partner of the representative, and to members of the underwriting syndicate or selling group (or to officers or partners thereof), or as otherwise permitted, in compliance with FINRA Rule 5110(g)(2).
-The Underwriter Warrants will contain provisions for one demand registration of the sale of the underlying shares of Common Stock at our expense and unlimited "piggyback" registration rights for a period of five (5) years after the effective date of the registration statement for this offering at our expense.
-The exercise price and number of shares issuable upon exercise of the Underwriters Warrants may be adjusted in certain circumstances including in the event of a stock split or other corporate events and as otherwise permitted under Rule
+The Underwriter Warrants will contain provisions for one demand registration of the sale of the underlying shares of Common Stock at our expense and number of shares issuable upon exercise of the Underwriters Warrants may be adjusted in certain circumstances including in the event of a stock split or other corporate events and as otherwise permitted under Rule 5110(f)(2)(G) of FINRA.